How Many Points?

 Insurance points are another matter.
 Just one insurance point will cause your rates to increase 30% for three years (So much for the money you saved by changing insurance companies).
 Four points, which would result from a conviction of driving 76 mph in a 65 mph zone, would result in a 80% increase for three years.
 The charging of higher rates for people with traffic convictions is part of North Carolina’s Safe Driver Incentive Plan.
-Here is a chart that lists how many insurance points apply to each type of conviction and the resulting insurance rate increase (go to page two of the link).
+Go to this chart and scroll down — it only looks upside down — to see how many insurance points apply to each type of conviction and the resulting insurance rate increase. .

 Depending on your prior record, and what you’re charged with, there are several ways that to keep your insurance rates from increasing as much, or at all.
 I have explained some of those methods, such as prayer for judgment continued, nine over, and improper equipment, in other posts.
 There are other options as well.